Gwadar Port: History

 In 1783, the Khan of Kalat, Mir Noori Naseer Khan Baloch, granted Gwadar to Taimur Sultan, the vanquished leader of Muscat, who was entrusted with its governance on behalf of the Khan.
 Despite Taimur Sultan's eventual recovery of power in Muscat, the Omani administration continued to hold sway over Gwadar through the appointment of local governors.

 In 1797, Saiad Sultan assumed the leadership of Muscat, but he did not relinquish control of the Gwadar enclave to Kalat.
 This resulted in a dispute between the Sultan's descendants and the Khan of Kalat regarding the governance of Gwadar, which led to British involvement in the matter.
 Eventually, the British brought telegraph lines to the town.
 Having secured concessions from the Sultan for the utilization of the region, the British assisted Muscat in maintaining control over Gwadar.

+In the 1950s, Oman offered to sell the port to India, which was declined by then Prime Minister Jawaharlal Nehru, likely because India lacked the ability to effectively defend the enclave from Pakistan.